-And if you’re mad about mash, or fond of fries, what could be more satisfying than growing your very own potatoes?
+And if you’re mad about mash or fond of fries, what could be more satisfying than growing potatoes with your very own fair hands?
 You just need to think about what you want to use them for – take a look at our handy guide so you know exactly what to plant and when.

 February-April is the time to be thinking about planting first early varieties.

 In March-May, you should think about planting your second early and main crop varieties.

 How to grow your own potatoes – First early